esek/evote/README.md

   }
   ```

-  Create or replace the content of `php.conf` and `fastcgi_params` in `/etc/nginx/` so they have the following content:
+  Create the files or replace the content of `php.conf` and `fastcgi_params` in `/etc/nginx/` so they have the following content:

   php.conf:
   ```